wp-plugins/avchat-3/readme.txt

 = Part 4: Finalizing installation =

 1. Go to **Settings** -> **AVChat 3 Video Chat** in your WordPress backend.
 1. In the **Connection string** field insert the connection string from **Part 3** and click [Update Options] at the bottom.
 2. Now, to place the chat on your website, add the **[chat]** short code anywhere in your WordPress **pages** or **posts**.
 Visiting these pages or posts will now bring up the AVChat 3 Video Chat.
 3. The first time you’ll login, you’ll be asked for a license key.
 You can find it in the **private client area** mentioned in **Part 2**.

 That’s it!
-If you need any help, we’re there for you. <a href='https://wordpress.org/support/plugin/avchat-3'>Ask us on Wordpress.org</a> or <a href='http://nusofthq.com/forum/index.php?/forum/10-avchat-3-integrations-joomla-social-engine-wordpress-drupal-phpfox-etc/'>post in our forum</a>.
+If you need any help, we’re here for you. <a href='https://wordpress.org/support/plugin/avchat-3'>Ask us on Wordpress.org</a> or <a href='http://nusofthq.com/forum/index.php?/forum/10-avchat-3-integrations-joomla-social-engine-wordpress-drupal-phpfox-etc/'>post in our forum</a>.

 For the <a href='http://avchat.net/integrations/community-pro-video-chat-plugin'>Community PRO</a> plugin's installation instructions go to <a href='http://avchat.net/support/wordpress'>avchat.net/support/wordpress</a>.

 For the [Pay Per Session](http://avchat.net/integrations/pay-per-session-video-chat-plugin) plugin's installation instructions go to <a href='http://avchat.net/support/wordpress-pps'>avchat.net/support/wordpress-pps</a>.

 == Frequently Asked Questions ==

 = What are the requirements to use this plugin ? =

-A WordPress web site, AVChat 3 from http://avchat.net/ and a media server.
+A WordPress web site, [AVChat 3](http://avchat.net/) and a media server.

 = What does AVChat do ? =